mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We used s247157's credits during the project, totalling $8.51 used for the project.
+We used s247157's credits during the project, totaling $8.51 used for the project.
 This comes from $5.97 spent on Cloud Storage, $1.71 spent on Cloud Run, $0.75 spent on the Artifact Registry, $0.05 spent on Vertex AI, and $0.02 spent on Networking.
-Overall, we didn't spend many credits due to issues with getting the quota increased for Vertex AI GPUs and then being unable to access them.
-The Faster R-CNN model was hard to run locally for more than just a few batches due to the size of the model and also complications with MPS if you wanted to run it on GPU with Mac.
-So instead, we trained a model on Vertex AI using CPUs and we used a university HPC for GPU resources.
+Overall, we didn't spend many credits due to issues with getting the quota increased for Vertex AI GPUs.
+The Faster R-CNN model was hard to run locally due to its size and also complications with MPS if you wanted to run it on GPU with Mac.
+So instead, we trained a model on Vertex AI using CPUs and we used an HPC for GPU resources.
+We were surprised Cloud Storage was the most expensive service for us since we expected storage to be cheap.
+We expected Cloud Run to be the most expensive since we had a backend, a frontend, and a data drift API all running on it.
+In general, working in the cloud gives you access to many useful resources that let you create applications that wouldn't be possible locally and make things public for the broader community.
+However, there is definitely a steep learning curve and a lot of components to wrap your mind around.

 ### Question 28